 The following screen shows the addition of Communication Manager.
 In order for Session Manager to send SIP service provider traffic on a separate entity link to Communication Manager, a new SIP entity is created separate from the one created at Session Manager installation for use with all other SIP traffic.
-The FQDN or IP Address field is set to the IP address of the Communication Manager.
+The FQDN or IP Address field is set to the IP address defined in Section 5.3 of the procr interface on Communication Manager.